Ifeoma28/Pizza_runner_sql/README.md

 - What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

 ## Findings
+- 14 pizzas were ordered and two of the customer orders were canceled.
+- The ratio of Meatlovers to Vegetable pizza ordered is 3:1
+- The maximum number of pizzas delivered in a single order is 3
+- About six orders had at least one change (extras or exclusions)
+- About four orders had no changes
+- customers ordered the least number of pizza at the 11th and 19th hour of the day
+- Fridays and Mondays were the busiest days because they had the highest number of sales
+- Only one runner signed up for more than one week period
+- Runner 2 took the longest time to pickup its orders from the HQ due to one of the customers making multiple orders
+- We noticed the positive correlation between the number of pizza and how long it takes to prepare by checking the average max_prep_time
+- Customer 105 had the longest distance from the HQ to his delivery location which is a good reason for having the least number of orders
+- Runner 1 has the most successful delivery percentage with the lowest duration of 10mins despite delivering the highest number of successful orders
+- The most commonly added extra is Bacon
+- The most commonly exclusion is Cheese (it seems a lot of people want to cut down fat)
+-
+-
+-
+-